meagmohit/EEG-Datasets/README.md

 # EEG-Datasets
-A list of all public EEG-datasets
+A list of all public EEG-datasets.
+This list of EEG-resources is not exhaustive.
+If you find something new, or have explored any unfiltered link in depth, please update the repository.

 * **Motor-Imagery**
   1. `Left/Right Hand MI [http://gigadb.org/dataset/100295]: ` Includes 52 subjects (38 validated subjects with discriminative features), results of physiological and psychological questionnares, EMG Datasets, location of 3D EEG electrodes, and EEGs for non-task related states